Medium Difficult Bible Person Quiz with Answers

 Saul of Tarsus.

-Saul is believed to have been blinded by Jesus while traveling to Damascus.
+He is believed to have been blinded by Jesus while traveling to Damascus.

 A blinding light stopped Saul on the road, causing him to become blind.

-A heavenly being (Jesus) spoke to him.
+An angel or heavenly being (possibly Jesus) spoke to him.

-Three days later he was cured of blindness and converted to Christianity.
+Three days later, he was cured of blindness and converted to Christianity.

 Jesus renamed him Paul.

-Acts 9:9.
+Acts 9:9

 -